huss-osman/linux-fundamentals/bash-scripting/fundamentals/16-environment-and-path.md

 ## Overview
 Environment variables influence **shell behaviour** and how programs run.
-They are commonly used to store configuration values such as paths, user settings, and system preferences.
+They store configuration values such as paths, user settings, and system preferences that scripts and processes can access.

 One of the most important environment variables is `PATH`, which controls **where the shell looks for executable commands**.

+Understanding environment variables is essential for writing portable, predictable, and system-aware scripts.

 ---